Rurrenabaque

-Rurrenabaque is a small town in the north of Bolivia on the Beni River.
+Rurrenabaque is a small town in the north of Bolivia, on the Beni River.
 It is the capital of Rurrenabaque Municipality.
-In recent years it has become popular with international tourism as it is an easy gateway for visits to Madidi National Park (within the Bolivian rainforest), as well as the surrounding pampas.
+In recent years, it has become popular with international tourism as it is an easy gateway for visits to Madidi National Park, which is within the Bolivian rainforest.
+It also provides access to the surrounding pampas.
 Locals commonly refer to the town by its shortened nickname, "Rurre."

 Rurrenabaque is located in José Ballivián Province in Beni Department, Bolivia.
 Rurrenabaque Municipality, the fourth municipal section of José Ballivián Province, had 19,195 inhabitants as of 2012, of which 13,446 lived in urban Rurrenabaque itself.

 Transportation

-Rurrenabaque is reached by bus, 410 km from La Paz (18 hours), by hired taxi (12 hours) or by airplane (45 minutes-1 hour).
-Amaszonas have flights to Rurrenabaque.
-Ecojet offers flights to Cochabamba.
+Rurrenabaque is reached by bus, 410 km from La Paz (18 hours), by hired taxi (12 hours), or by airplane (45 minutes to 1 hour).
+Ecojet offers flights to Rurrenabaque.

 The buses from La Paz pass through Coroico, 70 km from La Paz.

 A new road on this route opened at the end of 2006, decreasing most motorized traffic on the older, more dangerous Yungas Road, also known as 'Death Road,' now highly popular for mountain bike tours.

 Rurrenabaque Airport was paved in 2010.
-Sometimes, low clouds over nearby mountains can hinder planes' visibility and can prevent planes from landing.
+Sometimes, low clouds over nearby mountains can hinder planes' visibility and prevent them from landing.